 |

-investigate the relation between grazing intensity, density of above
+investigated the relation between grazing intensity, density of above

 ground perennial biomass and water availability on the above and